School Meals at St Michael's

 Government packed lunch advice

-The UK government produced packed lunch guidance to support the implementation of new school food standards for school lunches and ensure that all children benefit from eating quality food during the school day.
+The UK government has produced packed lunch guidance to support the implementation of new school food standards for school lunches and ensure that all children benefit from eating quality food during the school day.
+We encourage parents to follow this advice, and have added a couple of our own requirements in bold.
+If children bring in items of confectionary we will sned the item home separately and inform parents.

 The guidelines are: